German Historical Museum

 German Historical Museum: Current events

-Guided tour in simple language "Exhibiting Violence: First Exhibitions on the Nazi Occupation in Europe, 1945-1948"
+Public guided tour "Exhibiting Violence: First Exhibitions on the Nazi Occupation in Europe, 1945-1948"

 Address, Opening Hours and Contact Information